enckse/dotonex/README.md

 ## Proxy

-radiucal is a go proxy that receives UDP packets and routes them along (namely to hostapd/another radius server)
+dotonex is a go proxy that receives UDP packets and routes them along (namely to hostapd/another radius server)

 the proxy: